seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 `human_torch.pt` is the pre-trained regressor model for CelebA dataset.

 `image_preprocessing_FINAL.ipynb` is the notebook for image preprocessing.
 NOTE: IT IS NOT necessary to run this in order to train the model.
+The path was set to our local device.

 `local_landmark_discriminator.py` is the local landmark discriminator model used to detect whether the eyes, nose, and mouth are real.